 Helmet sizes are measured in centimeters.
 Wrap a soft tape measure around your head, just above your eyebrows, to determine the diameter of your dome (or use a string and then place it on a rigid ruler).
 The measurement should fall within the range on the manufacturer’s size chart.
 Your mountain bike helmet should fit firmly and securely without feeling too tight, and remain level when the chin strap is fastened.
 If it moves from side to side or from front to back, do not add extra padding to achieve a better fit; this may prohibit its performance.
 Instead, select a smaller size or try a different manufacturer.
 Look for models with a dial adjustment on the back of the helmet to get the most comfortable fit.
 This is especially important if you sometimes wear a cycling cap under your helmet or often style your hair differently—curly coifs take up more room than straight styles.

-When you’re barreling down a tree-lined trail with rocks everywhere, it’s not just your head that’s vulnerable if you crash—your entire body is at risk.
-Body armor can be worn to lessen the impact and prevent injuries to your knees, shoulders, chest and spine.
+When trying to find the best mountain bike gear, it’s not just your head that’s vulnerable if you crash—your entire body is at risk.
+Body armor can be worn to lessen the impact and prevent injuries to your knees, shoulders, chest, and spine.
 You don’t necessarily need to suit up for every ride, however.
-Wearing body armor is a highly personal choice dependent on your mental approach, skill level and riding style, as well as the type of terrain you’re riding on and the length of the trail.
+Wearing body armor is a highly personal choice dependent on your mental approach, skill level, and riding style, as well as the type of terrain you’re riding on and the length of the trail.

 Experienced riders often choose to only wear knee pads, while those new to the sport may want to protect their elbows and shins too.
 Whatever combo you prefer, sizing is critical.
 If the fit is too snug, the padding can hinder pedaling or cause poor blood flow.
 Too loose and the padding might slip off in a crash.
 For comfort, many riders choose to keep knee pads in their pack during uphill climbs and put them on just before that hard-earned downhill stretch; look for styles that are easy to take on and off without removing your shoes.
-For knee, elbow and shin protectors alike, the material should be breathable, fit the shape of your arms or legs and feel comfortable against your skin.
-And, like all mountain bike gear, armor gets salty and dirty.
-Removable protectors make it possible to toss the garment in the washing machine instead of laundering it by hand.
+For the knee, elbow, and shin protectors alike, the material should be breathable, fit the shape of your arms or legs, and feel comfortable against your skin.
+And, like all-mountain bike gear, armor gets salty and dirty.
+Removable protectors make it possible to toss the garment in the washing machine instead of laundering it by hand..

 Mountain bike gloves have more padding and finger coverage than road cycling gloves.
 While fingerless gloves may be more appealing on a sweltering summer day, they don’t offer the same level of protection from branches and brambles along the trail.
 This doesn’t mean your palms are going to be saturated with sweat, however.
 There are styles designed for warm weather made from moisture-wicking material with plenty of ventilation.
 For cool weather rides, look for styles that are wind- and water-resistant with longer cuffs.
 Functional features for any season include silicone strips for grip on gear shifters and brake levers, touchscreen-compatible fingertips and knuckle guards.
 On longer rides, you may want gloves with thick padding or gel in the palm to prevent numbness.
 But when making a steep descent, many bikers prefer gloves without additional material on the palm for better bar feel and control.